Ä¢¹½ÊÓÆµÍø

 8. Length of Observation

-The observation should last roughly the same period as 1 credit hour’s time, 50 minutes.
+The observation should last roughly the same period as one (1) credit hour of time (50 minutes).
 This observation work may be completed synchronously, asynchronously, or any combination of the two.
 This 50 minutes' worth of work may include observation of course materials, lecture, lab, online course, etc.

 9. Elements of Course Observed